jfrog/project-examples/terraform-example/README.md

 Configure Artifactory:
 > jf c add --url=<JFROG_PLATFORM_URL> [credentials flags]

 Configure the project's deployment repository.
-You shoud set the local repository you created.
+You should set the local repository you created.
-> jf terraform-config --repo-resolve=<TERRAFORM_REPO>
+> jf terraform-config --repo-deploy=<TERRAFORM_REPO>

 CD to directory which contains the modules. for example "aws" directory.
 > cd aws

 Publish modules to Artifactory:
-> jf tf p --namespace=example --provider=aws --tag=v0.0.1
+> jf terraform publish --namespace=example --provider=aws --tag=v0.0.1

-You can exclude files and directories from being scanned by the commandm using the --exclusions option.
+You can exclude files and directories from being scanned by the commands using the --exclusions option.
 In this example, files and directories which include test or ignore anywhere in their path, won't be scanned.
-> jf tf p --namespace=example --provider=aws --tag=v0.0.2 --exclusions="*test*;*ignore*"
+> jf terraform publish --namespace=example --provider=aws --tag=v0.0.2 --exclusions="*test*;*ignore*"
 ```

 ## How are the modules packed and published?